EvictionLab/eviction-lab-website/content/updates/research/us-eviction-filing-patterns-2020/index.md

 date: 2021-04-27T00:46:40.089Z
 postauthortitle: The Eviction Lab
 listSummary: >-
   We provide a snapshot of U.S. eviction filing patterns in 2020 and a first description of how effective these policies were.
+In a year that was unprecedented in many respects, we aim to show how renters fared, and what they may be facing in 2021.
 socialDescription: We provide a snapshot of U.S. eviction filing patterns in 2020 and a first description of how effective these policies were.
+In a year that was unprecedented in many respects, we aim to show how renters fared, and what they may be facing in 2021.
 researchtype: elresearch
 postauthorname: Peter Hepburn, Renee Louis, Joe Fish, Emily Lemmerman, Anne Kat Alexander, Timothy A. Thomas, Robert Koehler, Emily Benfer, and Matthew Desmond
-twImage:
+twImage: us-eviction-filing-patterns-2020-social.png
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: We provide a snapshot of U.S. eviction filing patterns in 2020 and a first description of how effective these policies were.
+In a year that was unprecedented in many respects, we aim to show how renters fared, and what they may be facing in 2021.
-fbImage:
+fbImage: us-eviction-filing-patterns-2020-social.png
 image:
 scripts:
   - charts